5 national parks to have a BBQ in Adelaide

 2. Onkaparinga River Recreation Park – south

-Venture 35kms south of Adelaide to Onkaparinga River Recreation Park.
-Enter via the main entrance on River Road and you’ll find a barbecue setup with picnic tables and toilets.
+Venture 35 km south of Adelaide to Onkaparinga River Recreation Park.
+Enter via the main entrance on River Road and you’ll find a barbecue set-up with picnic tables and toilets.

-Remember to bring along your kayak or canoe – there is a new launch nearby.
+Remember to bring along your kayak or canoe – there is a launch nearby.

 3. Morialta Conservation Park – east